Virtual Exchange Curriculum

 Learn about YFU virtual exchange curriculum.
 Get information about the semester virtual exchange program, workshops, and the certificate of cross-cultural competence.

-YFU virtual exchanges intentionally engage underrepresented youth who have little or no access to physical exchange.
-By removing barriers to participation of traditional in-person exchanges, we are helping to close a very real gap––building cross-cultural bridges of understanding amongst individuals who might never travel past the borders of their home communities.
+YFU virtual exchanges intentionally engage underrepresented youth who have little or no access to physical exchange, but who have much to contribute to the dialogue.
+By removing barriers to participation of traditional in-person exchanges, we are helping to close a very real gap–building cross-cultural bridges of understanding amongst individuals who might never travel past the borders of their home communities.
 The flexible framework of YFU virtual exchanges allows youth to connect and empathize with peers from vastly different backgrounds by sharing common concerns and interests.

 The central program in YFU’s virtual exchange portfolio is based on a semester cycle, taking place twice annually.
 Students, alumni, and young professionals aged 14-35 are enrolled into multi-country virtual classrooms for three months.
 Guided by trained facilitators, these digital diplomats share personal narratives via text, photo, and video to combat stereotypes and build international connections.
 Scaffolding exercises equip participants to explore identity, culture, conflict and current events, culminating in an opportunity to earn a certificate in cross-cultural competence.
 Certificate recipients are prompted to create action plans for local civic engagement.